Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 Future implementation will attemp something along these lines below:

-1) Generate an HTA dropper that will perform the following
+1) Generate an `HTA` dropper that will perform the following

-2) The HTA will define an XML manifest, that will be dropped in the same folder as our DLL
+2) The `HTA` will define an `XML` manifest, that will be dropped in the same folder as our DLL

-3) Using registration free COM, we will load the DLL into the mshta.exe process
+3) Using registration free `COM`, we will load the `DLL` into the mshta.exe process

-4) The DLL will perform process injection against notepad.exe
+4) The `DLL` will perform process injection against notepad.exe

 5) Notepad will spawn a Covenant's Grunt